Reese Witherspoon & More Stars Fight Against Harassment With Time's Up

 One of its newly launched initiatives is the Time's Up Legal Defense Fund—a tax exempt charitable organization that helps individuals who've experienced sexual misconduct obtain legal representation.
 The fund has already raised more than $13 million from more than 200 donors.

 In addition to Witherspoon, Rhimes and Streep, Jennifer Aniston, Katie McGrath and J.J.
-Abrams Kate Capshaw and Steven Spielberg's Wunderkinder Foundation, Creative Artists Agency (CAA), ICM Partners (ICM), Paradigm Talent Agency, United Talent Agency (UTA), and William Morris Endeavor (WME) are among the founding donors.
+Abrams, Kate Capshaw and Steven Spielberg's Wunderkinder Foundation, Creative Artists Agency (CAA), ICM Partners (ICM), Paradigm Talent Agency, United Talent Agency (UTA), and William Morris Endeavor (WME) are among the founding donors.

+E!
+News has learned that Taylor Swift also donated to the movement.
+Fans will recall how Swift won her case against David Mueller after accusing him of reaching underneath her skirt and grabbing her butt while posing for pictures during a 2013 meet-and-greet.

 The movement also launched the Commission on Eliminating Sexual Harassment and Advancing Equality in the Workplace in mid December.
 Led by Anita Hill, the commission seeks to create safe and more equitable work environments.
 According to the Time's Up email, the commission is "committed to a comprehensive approach to replacing abuse of power, mistreatment and silence with accountability, respect and opportunity."